Plex changes its new privacy policy after backlash, clarified it’s not trying to see what’s in your library

 It remains to be seen if Plex’s changes will bring those users’ back, and if it stems the tide of cancellations.
 It’s also unclear to what extent the backlash represented the larger Plex user base’s thoughts, or if was a vocal minority.

 There were some ten pages of posts on Plex’s forums, representing several dozen users’ opinions.
-But Plex has grown its customer base to nearly 14 million paying users as of August, and more often than not, users ignore legalese updates like this.
+But Plex has grown its registered user base to nearly 14 million as of August, and more often than not, users ignore legalese updates like this.

 0

-Note: Correction: 14 million refers to registered users, not paid users.
-The article has been updated.